-Talk 100.3 Kicks Off Historic Season As Exclusive Radio Home Of The English Premier League In The UAE
+Talk 100.3 Kicks Off Historic Season as Exclusive Radio Home of the English Premier League in the UAE

 Error!
 We're sorry, but the page you were looking for doesn't exist.

-(MENAFN- Mid-East Info) Dubai, UAE – 19th August 2025: Football fever officially took over Dubai today as Talk 100.3 , part of the Fun Asia Global Media Network , celebrated the launch of its exclusive partnership to broadcast the English Premier League (EPL) live across the UAE.
-This marks the first time in the region's history that fans can experience every EPL match, complete with expert commentary and analysis, live on UAE radio.
+(MENAFN- Yardstick Marketing Management) Dubai, UAE – 19th August 2025: Football fever officially took over Dubai today as Talk 100.3, part of the Fun Asia Global Media Network, celebrated the launch of its exclusive partnership to broadcast the English Premier League (EPL) live across the UAE.
+This marks the first time in the region’s history that fans can experience every EPL match, complete with expert commentary and analysis, live on UAE radio.

-The landmark moment was commemorated at the EPL x Talk 100.3 Press Conference held at the Belgian Café, Dubai Festival City , bringing together an elite panel of footballing voices and media representatives.
-The panel featured:
+The landmark moment was commemorated at the EPL x Talk 100.3 Press Conference held at the Belgian Café, Dubai Festival City, bringing together an elite panel of footballing voices and media representatives.

-Talk 100.3 is the UAE's only dedicated sports radio station, part of the Fun Asia Global Media Network.
-Known for its credible content, consistent audience, and growing cross-platform presence, Talk 100.3 connects listeners to the latest in sports, current affairs, and entertainment.
+As the country’s only dedicated sports radio station, Talk 100.3 is uniquely positioned to connect brands with listeners during high-intensity moments of the beautiful game.
+This partnership promises not only to elevate the listener experience but also to create new engagement opportunities for advertisers across Fun Asia’s extensive network.

+With live commentary, expert match previews, post-game analysis, and special fan-focused programming, Talk 100.3 is set to become the ultimate destination for football enthusiasts in the UAE for the entire 38-week EPL season.

-The landmark moment was commemorated at the EPL x Talk 100.3 Press Conference held at the Belgian Café, Dubai Festival City , bringing together an elite panel of footballing voices and media representatives.
-The panel featured:
+The landmark moment was commemorated at the EPL x Talk 100.3 Press Conference held at the Belgian Café, Dubai Festival City, bringing together an elite panel of footballing voices and media representatives.

 Legal Disclaimer: